-While Drive allows you to synchronize the documents from a Nuxeo server to your computer, Nuxeo Cloud allows you to store your documents in the cloud without having to worry about how to operate or scale the solution.
+While Drive allows you to synchronize the documents from a Nuxeo server to your computer, Nuxeo Cloud, our Cloud Content Management system allows you to store your documents in the cloud without having to worry about how to operate or scale the solution.

 Imagine a situation where you are using both these solutions and hundreds of your users download the lastest perfect commercial released by your Marketing team.
 Your internet connection will become slow for sometime and we don’t want that to happen!
 This is where Nuxeo Edge Cache comes into picture.
 It removes the need to download the same file again and again when several users want to access it.

 While your main Nuxeo server is in the cloud, you install a local server to cache the binaries.
 You can think of it as an AWS CloudFront, but running directly in your local network so that no more bandwidth is used.

 When you link an Edge Cache you also define a TTL.
 So if Edge Cache is not sending any sign of life to the Nuxeo server within this interval then Edge Cache will be considered offline.

 Of course, we don’t want your Nuxeo Edge Cache administrator to be able to access all the documents, so Edge Cache downloads and stores the files after encryption from the server.
 It will only decrypt them through a token passed by the user when accessing Edge Cache.
 This token is generated by the Nuxeo server and contains the secret to decrypt the file.